AleGuarnieri/aleguarnieri.github.io/README.md

 I'm Alessandro, a data scientist/engineer working for "BIP xTech".

-After an experience as a Salesforce Platform developer, I decided to move into the data field a few years ago, to combine my strong background and interest informatics with something useful and applicable to the real world.
+After an experience as a Salesforce Platform admin and developer, I decided to move into the data field a few years ago, to combine my strong background and interest toward technology with something useful and applicable to the real world.

 I strongly believe in continuous learning, so I'm sharing here the activities I do to enrich my knowledge.